-The contractor with the support of the PMU E&S Officers shall prepare a CESMP that has to be reviewed and cleared by the PMU and the WB prior to any preparatory civil works commenced.
+- 118. The contractor with the support of the PMU E&S Officers shall prepare a CESMP that has to be reviewed and cleared by the PMU and the WB prior to any preparatory civil works commenced.
 The CESMP contains responsibility and commitment of the contractor to ensure environmental protection.
 The CESMP must be implemented by the contractor through qualified personnel with an environmental science or environmental management background (Environmental Representative) with some years of experience in construction sector.
-Field audits of CESMP implementation must be undertaken on at least a monthly basis by the Environmental Representative with associated audit reports certified and submitted to the SIART PMU Engineer.
+Field audits of CESMP implementation must be undertaken on at least a monthly basis by the Environmental Representative with associated audit reports certified and submitted to the SIART PMU Engineer. - 119.
 The CESMP will identify the internal procedure that the Contractor will follow when a non-compliance has been identified during the daily monitoring.
 Procedure will include notification responsibilities, rectification timeframe and reporting obligations.
 Procedure will also cover the process the Contractor will follow when non-compliances are reported by the project Engineer.
 Procedure will also identify how the Contractor will action any disciplinary or training requirements following the non-compliance.
+The PMU Environmental and Social Safeguards Officers will also have their own work plan to carry out monitoring and inspection of the contractor's construction activities to ensure the contractor adhere to their approved CESMP and ensure compliance to WB and SIG safeguards requirements.
+The PMU will also undertake Capacity Development and Training for the contractor during the course of the construction as highlighted in Section 8.1.

-Table 7: Monitoring Plan
+Table 8: Monitoring Plan

-PARAMETER TO MONITOR LOCATION MONITORING ACTIVITIES MEANS OF VERIFICATION FREQUENCY MONITORING RESPONSIBILITY DESIGN / PRE-CONSTRUCTION STAGE Road traffic safety (to and from the construction site) CESMP documents Ensure a traffic management plan clearly showing how vehicles to and from the construction site will be managed.
-Document Prior to commencing works SIART PMU- Engineer Development Consents & Permits CESMP documents Development Consent, permits and consent conditions are included in the CESMP.
-Consent being granted or exemption.
-Prior to commencing works SIART PMU- Engineer CESMP approved CESMP documents Ensure Contractor has produced a CESMP to the appropriate standard and this has been Approved CESMP Prior to commencing works SIART PMU- Engineer
+PARAMETER TO LOCATION MONITORING MEANS OF FREQUENCY MONITORING

+MONITOR ACTIVITIES VERIFICATION RESPONSIBILITY

+DESIGN / PRE-CONSTRUCTION STAGE

+Road traffic CESMP Ensure a traffic Document Prior to SIART PMUsafety documents management plan commencing Engineer

+(to and from the clearly showing how works

+(to and from the vehicles to and from

+construction the construction site

+site) will be managed.

+Development CESMP Development Consent being Prior to SIART PMU-

+Consents & documents Consent, permits and granted or commencing Engineer

+Permits consent conditions exemption. works

+are included in the

+CESMP.

+CESMP approved CESMP Ensure Contractor Approved Prior to SIART PMU-

+documents has produced a CESMP commencing Engineer

+CESMP to the works

+appropriate standard

-PARAMETER TO MONITOR LOCATION MONITORING ACTIVITIES MEANS OF VERIFICATION FREQUENCY MONITORING RESPONSIBILITY reviewed and cleared by WB and SIART PMU.
+PARAMETER TO MONITOR LOCATION MONITORING ACTIVITIES MEANS OF VERIFICATION FREQUENCY MONITORING RESPONSIBILITY WONTOR and this has been VERIFICATION RESPONSIBILITY reviewed and cleared by WB and SIART PMU.
 OHS Plan CESMP document Ensure OHS is forms part of the CESMP and implemented during construction.
 Ensure there is provision of OHS in the CESMP; Prior to commencing works SIART PMU- Engineer / E&S Officers Worker GRM established and advertised.
 GRM is advertised and training done.
 Consultation Location of work Check whether consultation is carried out for affected communities.
 Consultation report.
-Prior to commencing works SIART PMU- Engineer / E&S Officers CONSTRUCTI ON STAGE Hazardous wastes including leakage and spillage of oil; metal off-cuts; glasses and Others hazardous wastes Location of work Check if proper bins/containers are arranged for storage of waste of these types; Check if waste bins are labelled appropriately for its purpose; Check if PPEs are used properly during waste handling; Check that hazardous wastes are disposed and discharged properly to the environment without causing any negative impact; Visual inspection; Public complaints.
+Prior to commencing works SIART PMU- Engineer / E&S Officers CONSTRUCT ION STAGE Hazardous wastes including leakage and spillage of oil; metal off-cuts; glasses and Others hazardous wastes Location of work Check if proper bins/containers are arranged for storage of waste of these types; Check if waste bins are labelled appropriately for its purpose; Check if PPEs are used properly during waste handling; Check that hazardous wastes are disposed and discharged properly to the environment without causing any negative impact; Visual inspection; Public complaints.
 Daily inspection by the contractor; Monthly inspection by the PMU.
-Contractor's EHSO; SIART PMU- Engineer / E&S Officers Dust and noise generation during construction period.
-Location of work Check preparation works that can potentially enhance dust/air pollution are properly managed to reduce dust/air pollution; Visual inspection; Check maintenance records of machines and equipments; Daily inspection by the contractor; Monthly inspection by the PMU.
-Contractor's EHSO; SIART PMU- Engineer / E&S Officers.
+Contractor's EHSO; SIART PMU- Engineer / E&S Officers Solid waste & Liquid waste Location of work Check if there are proper waste bins for solid waste and are clearly labelled (for waste segregation); Visual inspection; Public complaints Daily inspection by the contractor; Monthly inspection by the PMU.
+Contractor's EHSO; SIART PMU- Engineer / E&S Officers